 Courses Frequently Taught:

-Cognitive Psychology (undergraduate)
+- Cognitive Psychology (undergraduate)

-Memory & Cognition (graduate)
+- Memory & Cognition (graduate)

-Zaragoza, M.S., Rich, P. R., Rindal, E. J., DeFranco, R. M., & Zaragoza, M. S. (in press).
+- Zaragoza, M.S., Rich, P. R., Rindal, E. J., DeFranco, R. M., & Zaragoza, M. S. (2017).
 Forced Fabrication and False Eyewitness Memories.
-To appear in Nash, R. & Ost, J. (Eds.).
-False Memories.
+In Nash, R. & Ost, J. (Eds.).
+False Memories, (pp. 72-86).
 London, UK: Psychology Press.

-Rindal, E. J., DeFranco, R. M., Rich, P. R., & Zaragoza, M. S. (2016).
+- Rindal, E. J., DeFranco, R. M., Rich, P. R., & Zaragoza, M. S. (2016).
 Does Reactivating a Witnessed Memory Increase Its Susceptibility to Impairment by Subsequent Misinformation?
-Journal of Experimental Psychology: Learning, Memory, & Cognition. (dx.doi.org/10.1037/xlm0000265)
+Journal of Experimental Psychology.
+Learning, Memory, & Cognition. (dx.doi.org/10.1037/xlm0000265)

-Rich, P. R. & Zaragoza, M.S.
+- Rich, P. R. & Zaragoza, M.S.
 (2016).
 The continued influence of implied and explicitly stated misinformation in news reports.
 Journal of Experimental Psychology: Learning, Memory, & Cognition.
 42 (1), 62-74.